-Here, $\Phi_B=\int\! \vec{B}\cdot d\vec{A}$ and is the magnetic flux, with $\vec{B}$ being the magnetic field and $\vec{A}$ the area it pierces; $\vec{E}$ is the electric field, and $\vec{s}$ is the path encircling $\vec{A}$ and over which $\vec{E}$ is evaluated.
-In either incarnation, Faraday's Law is often claimed to demonstrate that a time-varying magnetic field or flux produces a curled electric field (sometimes referred to as the "non-couluombic" field).
-According to Halliday, Resnick, and Walker's introductory text, Equation 1 "says simply that a changing magnetic field induces an electric field."
+Here, \vec{E} and \vec{B} are the electric and magnetic fields, $d\vec{s}$ is a differential step along a path, and $d\vec{A}$ is a differential patch of area.
+In Eq.
+(1), the path around which the electric field is evaluated bounds the area across which the magnetic field is evaluated; the integral on the right-hand side defines the magnetic flux.
+In either incarnation, Faraday's Law is often claimed to demonstrate that a time-varying magnetic field or flux produces a circulating electric field (sometimes referred to as the "non-coulombic" field).
+According to Halliday, Resnick, and Walker's introductory text, Eq.
+(1) "says simply that a changing magnetic field induces an electric field."
 It continues with "Induced electric fields are produced not by static charges but by a changing magnetic flux."
 Young and Freedman's text acknowledges that "this may be a little jarring; we are accustomed to thinking about electric fields as being caused by electric charges, and now we are saying that a changing magnetic field somehow acts as a source of electric field."
 Similar statements are found in many of the texts that share or have shared the introductory physics market over the years.
-A few texts say that the electric field is "associated with" or "accompanied by," rather than "produced by," the changing magnetic field; however, without actually indicating what does cause the electric field, these texts allow students to reach the same conclusion - that the time varying magnetic field produces the electric field.
+A few texts say that the electric field is "associated with" or "accompanied by," ather than "produced by," the changing magnetic field; however, without actually indicating what does cause the electric field, these texts allow students to reach the same conclusion - that the time varying magnetic field produces the electric field.